 In the films Mon Oncle and Playtime by the late great French film director and comic Jacques Tati, the character Monsieur Hulot is a helpless innocent in a remarkably cold and impersonal modern world.
 Both films were shot over 40 years ago and they beautifully capture a time that’s rather like now.
 We’re all rather caught up in our virtual world of email, texting, tweeting and more, but we seem to have forgotten that something a little more real exists.

 A stay at Melbourne’s Crown Metropol is a classic example of our modern world.
-For all intense and purposes it’s a beautiful hotel with a colour palette of cool greys and an assortment of warmish browns throughout.
+For all intents and purposes it’s a beautiful hotel with a colour palette of cool greys and an assortment of warmish browns throughout.
 It boasts large, comfortable, tastefully designed rooms with the stylist’s right mix of hard and soft furnishings.

 The public areas featuring slow curving streamlined corridors and virtually soundless elevators that disgorge silent passengers on every floor ooze a cool sophisticated ambience.
 There’s a stunning pool on Level 27 and a modern, sleek gymnasium full of non-sweating people with well-honed physiques.